-Calisthenics is a form of strength training widely under rated that utilizes the weight of the human body to build tremendous strength into the muscles.
+Calisthenics is a form of strength training widely under rated, that utilises the weight of the human body to build tremendous strength.
 It is based on simple but highly effective movements and exercises that require no equipment or apparatus so they can easily be done at home or work.

 An example of a calisthenics exercise is the simple push up.
 You are building strength into the arms, shoulders and chest by simply pressing your own bodyweight.
 Other examples include free squats, sit ups and pull ups.